shawndeggans/cannabis-cultivation-maturity-model-v1/intro/growerintheloop-approach.md

 ### An Education in Cannabis

 There's nothing quite like working in a real facility to gain an education, and luckily, I've had the opportunity to see real operations from cloning to harvesting to trimming.
-Clint Baker from Papa Jesus Farms has been a great mentor in this area.
+Clent Baker from Papa Jesus Farms has been a great mentor in this area.
 And of course, there are other places to get an education, like books.
 These are some of my favorites:

 - *The Cannabis Business Book* by Michael Zaytsev
 - *Marijuana Horticulture* by Jorge Cervates